 Activities of Committee

-- Provides input into review and approval of CAP-accepted PT providers (including onsite audits).
+- Provides input to the CLA into review and approval of CAP-accepted PT providers (including onsite audits).

 Expertise or Experience